brian-quiroz/Rubiks-Cube-Solver-With-Computer-Vision/README.md

    which one so you can retake it.

    To check your MATLAB setup first, run `CVRubiksCube()` with no arguments.
-It processes the example set, and the `stickers.txt` it writes should match `stickers-exampleSet.txt` exactly.
+It processes the example set, and the `stickers.txt` it writes should match `stickers-exampleSet.txt`.

 4. Solve it (using the solver built in the section above):